yale-nova/found-in-translation/README.md

 bash scripts/run_nb.sh
 ```
 #### Plotting
-After running our and compared attacks (IHOP optional), use the following python script to reproduce Figures 7 and 8 in the paper:
+After running our and compared attacks (IHOP optional), use the following Python script to reproduce Figures 7 and 8 in the paper:
 ```
 python3 scripts/plot.py --file-ext .png --data-dir data --plot-dir plots --fig 7 python3 scripts/plot.py --file-ext .png --data-dir data --plot-dir plots --fig 8
 ```
 ### Practical Considerations
-This section reproduces the sensitivity analysis of our attack given various error rates, requiring 5 runs for each evaluated use case.
+This section focuses on reproducing the sensitivity analysis of our attack for various error rates, requiring five runs for each evaluated use case.
 The breakdown of estimated times is shown below.

 | Use Case          | FIT (GPU)  | FIT (CPU) |
 |-------------------|----------|------------|